gongminmin/ImpulseDrive/Doc/Mpd.md

 Of course MPD thruster is not perfect.
 To make it pratical, we need to confront its drawbacks.

 * Super high watts power source.
 For ionize propellant, extreme voltage is required.
-For generats high Lorentz force, extreme current is required.
-If naivelly takes one power source to provide both extreme voltage and extreme current, it sounds bad. you don't have a nuclear power, right?
+For generats high Lorentz force, high current is required.
+If naivelly takes one power source to provide both extreme voltage and high current, it sounds bad. you don't have a nuclear power, right?

 * Propellant to use.
 A good propellant for MPD needs to have a low ionization energy and high mass.
 Various propellants such as xenon, neon, argon, and lithium have been used, with lithium generally being the best performer.
 However, these propellants are expensive.